SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Sessions (1-11)
 - What is computer and what characterstics does computer hold ?
 What are the use cases of Server, TV, Phone ?
 - What is client-server architecture ?
-Transferring media from phone to laptop (Vice versa)
+Transferring media from phone to laptop and vice versa.
 - How does windows operating system works ?
 We have 2 types of OS Linux and Windows.
-- What is the difference between Linux (Servers world) and Windows operating systems ?
+- What is the difference between Linux and Windows operating systems ?
 - How to connect to Linux server (Node) ?
-Box ---> Server, Lock ---> Public key, Key ---> Private key
+Box ---> Server, Lock ---> Public key, Key ---> Private key.
 - What are the authentication mechanisms to connect to linux server ?
-- Generate (or) create a link between LOCK and KEY ? 'ssh-keygen -f <file_name>' You can directly generate keys in .ssh folder
+- Create a link between LOCK and KEY ? 'ssh-keygen -f <file_name>' You can also directly generate keys in .ssh folder
 - How to enable extensions in control panel ?
 File explorer, view, unhide extenions for known files.
-- What is the syntax of Public key ? ssh-rsa {code} Laptop-name
+- What is the syntax of Public key ? 'ssh-rsa {code} Laptop-name'
 - What is the syntax of Private key ?
-BEGIN OPENSSH PRIVATE KEY {code} END OPENSSH PRIVATE KEY
+'BEGIN OPENSSH PRIVATE KEY {code} END OPENSSH PRIVATE KEY'
 - Now create a server in AWS and connect to that server using Public and Private keys.
-- Import keypair in AWS by going to --> Network and security options --> Keypairs --> Actions and Import key pair (Publickey) without any gaps.
+- Import keypair in AWS Network and security options --> Keypairs --> Actions and Import key pair (Publickey) without any gaps.
 - Create a SG (Firewall) for inbound.
 All traffic 0.0.0.0/0 (Representation of internet)
-- Launch instance with keypairs and take Amazon Linux 2AMI (HVM).
+- Launch instance using keypairs and take Amazon Linux 2AMI (HVM).
 Make sure the key pair name while you are creating in server should match the key pair in Network and Security.
 - How to connect to server then ? 'ssh -i saikiran.pem ec2-user@IP' ---> In pwd location (User directory).
 - Amazon Linux / Amazon Linux 2 ---> Default user name is 'ec2-user'
 - Ubuntu ---> Default user name is 'ubuntu'